This post may contain affiliate links. Read our disclosure policy here.

-For this Crocheted Dishcloth you need to make sure to use 100% cotton yarn.
+For this crocheted dishcloth, you’ll need to make sure to use 100% cotton yarn.
 This will hold up the best with all the heavy use this dishcloth will get.
 I like these little Sugar n Cream rolls of cotton yarn.
 They are inexpensive and you can find them at Walmart or any craft store.

-Start by tying a little knot with a loop at the end of your yarn.
+Start by tying a slipknot at the end of your yarn.
 You can cut the end off later, for now you will use it to hold onto while you complete the first row.

-Start with a simple chain stitch (I actually know the name of that one!).
-Basically making a braid with the yarn.
+Start with a simple Chain Stitch.
+Basically, you’re making a braid with the yarn.
 If you aren’t sure how to do that I will show you below.
 I stitch 25 times for the first row.
-If you want your crocheted dishcloth to be bigger you will need to do at least 30 – 35 stitches.
+If you want your crocheted dishcloth to be larger you will need to do at least 30 – 35 stitches.
 I prefer my dishcloths to be small.

 A chain stitch is as simple as taking your crochet hook, putting it through the loop, wrapping the end around another piece of yarn and pulling it back through your loop.

 Just like this.
 Do this 25 times for the first row.